aminembarki/microservices-architecture-boilerplate/README.md

 - Confirm Fabio working for SSL
 - Hook up fabio certificate store for SSL termination
 - Get SSL communication going for Vault and Consul.
-- Get OpenVPN using Vault for PKI (aka ditch easy-rsa)
 - Lock down consul a bit:
   - https://www.mauras.ch/securing-consul.html
 - Confirm that dnsmasq is the correct approach for integration with consul